 The good news for the airline business travel

 While the business travel paradigm is changing, there is one trend that means good news for the airline industry: work from home.
 You may wonder: why is work from home good for the airline industry?
-With more and more people working from home around the world, location-independent folks also have a rising demand for human connection.
+With more and more people working from home around the world, location-independent folks also have a rising demand for human connection, which is a great way how to start airline business up and running again.
 This means more business travel for team buildings, to bring colleagues together from around the world.
 People will also be more eager to attend meetings and congresses than they were pre-pandemic when travel fatigue was a real thing.

 The future of business travel, and in particular the future of airline business travel definitely involves a close look at controlling costs to optimize travel spend.
 As companies experience a strong push from executive leaders to cut costs in order to increase margins and recover lost revenue, travel managers and those dealing with travel arrangements within companies will have to look for solutions to reduce costs.